 Are you a member of the Out of School Alliance ?

-Have you, or a member of the Wraparound Care staff attended the Inclusion Needs You training ?

 Will a member of staff be attending Level 3 training during the programme window?

 If you have answered Yes to any of the above questions, please note that Revenue funding can be used to support Staff training and this can be included within your Cashflow forecast.
 Please contact the Wraparound team to discuss this further before submitting your application.